Featured Local Job: Positions at The Allegheny Grille

 - Prior restaurant experience is preferred but not required

-Stop in to get an application at 40 Main St, Foxburg, PA 16036 or apply online at alleghenygrille.com
+Stop at 40 Main Street, Foxburg, PA 16036 to pick up an application or apply online at alleghenygrille.com.

 Copyright © 2020 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.